 Global Money Week

-For this year’s Global Money Week, we created our content series Money Minds to equip young people with essential financial and career skills needed to take small steps towards their bigger goals.
-Once completed, users are invited to learn more with infographics and access to content from partners like Barclays LifeSkills and put their knowledge to the test with our quiz jointly created with MyBnk.
+In support of Global Money Week, we created Visa Money Minds – designed to equip young people with the essential financial and career skills they need to take small steps towards bigger goals.
+From podcast-style episodes to video content, articles and a quiz, explore to learn more and put your knowledge to the test.

 Being aware of AI fraud